-The parts of several models in the series showed traces of rust, but there was no excessive flash surrounding the parts.
+The parts of several models in the series showed traces of rust, but there was not much excessive flash surrounding the parts.

 Decal designs were improved compared to the 1973 release and each kit now came with its own unique set.

 The 2012 release was called 'Micro Wings' (Revell had already used the name 'Mini Wings' for a series of prepainted snap together kits), this time no glue was included so the boxes were made slightly smaller than before.
 A larger and fully revised instruction sheet with much improved painting instructions was included in the box.

 For the 2012 and 2013 releases the decal designs were again improved offering more details and better accuracy.

 The kits in the 2012/2013 release were all in good shape: there was some flash but no deformed parts and no signs of corroded patterns.

 Kit collectors take note: most 'Micro Wings' boxes were printed in two versions, the first release came with five-digit Email Color paint codes, later this was changed to generic two-digit Revell paint codes.

 |H-1007||-----||-----||Kawasaki Ki-61 Hien 'Tony'|